Master of Engineering: Germany

 In Germany, the local engineer's degrees (Diplomingenieur (Dipl.-Ing.), a first degree after five years of study at a university and Dipl.-Ing.
 (FH), the engineering degree offered by Fachhochschulen after four years of study) were abolished in most universities and "Fachhochschulen" in 2010 and were replaced by postgraduate master's degrees (M.Sc. and M.Eng.).

 The first Master of Engineering courses were introduced in Germany in 2000 as a result of the Bologna process.
 This type of master's degree is usually offered by Fachhochschulen (Universities of Applied Sciences) and a few smaller German universities and is typically a two-year program (Fachhochschulen and universities) with application-oriented coursework and an applied or research thesis.

 The entry requirement is the successful completion of a bachelor's degree or an equivalent from before the Bologna process, with good marks.

 The nine leading German technical universities (Group of TU9), like most European universities of technology, prefer awarding the Master of Science degree for completing engineering science studies in a master's program.

 India

-The Master of Engineering (M.E.) is a postgraduate degree in engineering, typically awarded after two years of advanced study.
-The majority of the engineering colleges in India additionally offer a Master of Technology (MTech), or a postgraduate degree in Engineering that is equivalent to the M.E..
-It offers specializations in fields such as Computer Science and Engineering, Mechanical, Civil, Electrical, and Structural Engineering.
+The Master of Engineering (M.E.) is a postgraduate degree, typically awarded after two years of advanced study in engineering.
+The majority of the engineering colleges in India additionally offer a Master of Technology (MTech), that is equivalent to an M.E.
 The M.E. is considered a path to obtain in-depth technical expertise and career advancement in the engineering sector.
-Those with a Bachelor’s Degree in Engineering, like a Bachelor of Engineering, Bachelor of Technology, or AMIE in an engineering discipline, are eligible for admission.
-Additionally, admission often requires performance in the GATE (Graduate Aptitude Test in Engineering), though some universities may have their own entrance exams.
+Those with a bachelor's degree in engineering, like a Bachelor of Engineering, Bachelor of Technology, or AMIE in an engineering discipline, are eligible.
+Admission often requires performance in the GATE, though some universities may have their own entrance exams.

-An M.E. degree opens doors to advanced roles in industry, academia, or research.
-Graduates work in sectors like software, telecommunications, automotive, construction, and energy.
-Many M.E. graduates also pursue a Ph.D. or take up teaching roles.